asishadhikari/nwp-project2-udp-sockets/Readme.md

   >>```

   Where ```xxx.xxx.xxx``` is the server IP address and ```yy``` is the port number.
-To use the client software, just follow the prompts on screen :)
+To use the client software, just press 's' and enter.
+Then type in the desired string and press enter again.

   # Assumptions:
   * Maximum number of client connections allowed is defined